Atlético Grau

-Club Atlético Grau is a Peruvian football club, playing in the city of Piura, Peru.
-The club was founded in 1919 and play in the Liga 1 tournament.
+Club Atlético Grau, more commonly known as Atlético Grau or simply, Grau, is a Peruvian professional football club based in the city of Piura.
+The club was founded in 1919 and currently plays in the Peruvian Primera División, the top tier of Peruvian football.
+It is one of the most popular clubs in northern Peru and is the largest club in Piura.
+Atlético Grau has a long-standing rivalry with Alianza Atlético of Sullana, known as the Clásico Piurano.

+Atlético Grau were Torneo Apertura champions of the 1969 Torneo Descentralizado and won the inaugural 2019 Copa Bicentenario and 2020 Supercopa Peruana.
+They also were champions of the 2021 Liga 2, being promoted to the Liga 1 where they currently still participate.
+Atlético Grau are the record holders of the Liga Departamental de Piura with 13 titles, along with 19 distrital, 5 Provincial, and 5 superior titles.

+The club's home ground is Estadio Miguel Grau (Piura) which has a capacity of 25,500.
+However, the club currently plays at Estadio Municipal de Bernal as Estadio Miguel Grau is being renovated.

 History

 Founding

 The club was founded on June 5, 1919 as Club Miguel Grau by Guillermo Herrera on Calle Tacna in Piura; next to the home where Peruvian war hero Miguel Grau Seminario was born.
 The club was one of the founders of the first provincial league in the region, Liga Provincial de Fútbol de Piura in 1922 in which it played until 1965.
 One of its most important achievements was to contribute nine players to the gold-medal Peru national football team that competed at the 1961 Bolivarian Games football tournament.